Eschatology

 .

-E.B.
-Elliott’s Works Elliott (1793-1875) wrote the most exhaustive historicist defense and exposition of the Book of Revelation, including a critique of all of the other main interpretations of Revelation.
+Elliott (1793-1875) wrote the most exhaustive historicist defense and exposition of the Book of Revelation, including a critique of all the other main interpretations of Revelation.
 Elliott was a historicist premillennial.

 The Works of Elliott